MicrosoftDocs/windows-itpro-docs/windows/deployment/update/waas-wufb-group-policy.md

 We recommend that you use **Computer Configuration > Administrative Templates > Windows Components > Windows Update > Specify deadline for automatic updates and restarts** for feature and quality updates to ensure that devices stay secure on Windows 10, version 1709 and later.
 This works by enabling you to specify the number of days that can elapse after an update is offered to a device before it must be installed.
 Also you can set the number of days that can elapse after a pending restart before the user is forced to restart.

 This policies also offers an option to opt out of automatic restarts until a deadline is reached by presenting an "engaged restart experience" until the deadline has actually expired.
-At that point the device will automatically schedule a restart regardles of active hours.
+At that point the device will automatically schedule a restart regardless of active hours.

 These notifications are what the user sees depending on the settings you choose: